cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/common-policies.md

 ## Filter WebSocket traffic

-Gateway does not inspect [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455) traffic, but it does log the HTTP details used to make the WebSocket connection, as well as [session information](/logs/reference/log-fields/account/zero_trust_network_sessions/).
-You can filter this traffic by creating a policy with the `101` HTTP response code.
+Gateway does not inspect or log [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455) traffic.
+Instead, Gateway will only log the HTTP details used to make the WebSocket connection, as well as [session information](/logs/reference/log-fields/account/zero_trust_network_sessions/).
+To filter your WebSocket traffic, create a policy with the `101` HTTP response code.

 | Selector      | Operator | Value                   | Action |
 | ------------- | -------- | ----------------------- | ------ |